BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Phase is defined as a set of intervals (or slices in time) within a programs execution that has similar behaviour.
 Therefore, the term phase-shifting refers to change of the execution of a program with temporal adjacency such that the program experiences time-varying effects.
-Sherwood  et. al. [@sherwood2003discovering] observe that common system design and optimisation focus heavily on the assume average system behaviour.
+Sherwood  et al. [@sherwood2003discovering] observe that common system design and optimisation focus heavily on the assume average system behaviour.
 They propose however instead programs should be modelled and optimised for phase-based program behaviour.
 The approach outlined states that phase-behaviour can be profiled quickly using block vector [@sherwood2002automatically] profiles (a vector of per element counts, where each element is the number of times a code block has been entered over a given interval) and off-line classification.